SergioKostyukov/BookShareHub/README.md

 - User - each user enters his own information during registration
 - Book - parameters of the book are set when it is added to the general library
-- Order - parameters at checkout
+- Order - order parameters/status
 - OrderList - list of order objects
-- ProfileComment - the user has the opportunity to leave a comment about the user after a successful (or not) order.
+- ProfileComment - the user has the opportunity to leave a comment about the other user after a successful (or not) order
-- Chat - the user can create a chat or join an existing one.
+- Chat - the user can create a chat or join an existing one
 - ChatSubscribersList - each chat contains a list of subscribed users